intel/libvpl/doc/multi-adapter-guide.md

 # Overview

-oneVPL can access multiple adapters in Linux and Windows with features added in API 2.6.
+Intel® VPL can access multiple adapters in Linux and Windows with features added in API 2.6.

 # Developer guide